 This example from ‘Zillow‘ shows how they arranged the furniture to make sure to take advantage of those gorgeous windows, without blocking them.

-This furniture arrangement from ‘How To Decorate‘ shows how the furniture all treats the fireplace like the main player.
+This furniture arranging idea from ‘How To Decorate‘ shows how the furniture all treats the fireplace like the main player.

 Furniture Arranging Mistake #3